yulanguo/Amazon-Product-Recommendations-Project/README.md

 4. **Enhance Recommendations:** Suggest items with high eigenvector centrality, indegrees, betweenness centrality, and hub scores.
 5. **Investigate Further:** Obtain product names to refine recommendations and understand why certain items are central in purchasing patterns.

-By implementing these strategies, Amazon can significantly boost its sales and customer satisfaction.